H3l3na/freeCodeCamp-projects/README.md

 # freeCodeCamp-projects
-Personal webpage portfolio from the front-end section of freeCodeCamp.org
+Various projects from the front-end section of freeCodeCamp.org